 Have you ever thought about how many choices you make in a given day?

-From work to health to relationships to finances to business to friends – there is sooo much going on.
+From working to health to relationships to finances to business to friends – there is sooo much going on.

 Sometimes, the solution is to push through.

-Other times, the solution is to simplify the crap out of your entire life.
+Other times, the solution is to simplify the crap out of your entire life and make your life easier.

 I have been simplifying my life over the last few years.
-My life is seriously unrecognizable from what it was 5 years ago.
+My life is seriously unrecognizable from what it was 5 years ago (I was working full time at an attorney while starting my online business).
 I used to have things.
 So many things.
 All the things.
 All the friends.
 All the food.
 All the clothes.
 All the events.
 All the everything.

 It was exhausting.

-Enter the beautiful world of simplicity.
+Enter the beautiful world of living a simple life.
 This, my friends, changed everything.

 Here’s are the top 31 ways to simplify your life that I’ve used to seriously get rid of all. the. things. and make my life oh so much better…